 Miho Imada / Imada Shuzō (Hiroshima)

-Imada Shuzō, under the leadership of the famous sake master Miho Imada, is small but internationally recognized.
-With a production focused on exceptional quality, the visits here are personalized and intimate, usually guided by the family itself or staff who deeply understand the artisanal process.
+Imada Shuzō, under the leadership of the famous sake master Miho Imada, is small but recognized worldwide.
+With a production focused on exceptional quality, the visitation here is personalized and intimate, usually guided by family members or staff who deeply understand the artisanal process.

-Experiencing the sake of Imada Shuzō is not just tasting a drink, but getting to know an inspiring story of innovation and respect for local traditions.
+Tasting the sake from Imada Shuzō is not just about drinking; it’s about knowing an inspiring story of innovation and respect for local traditions.
 It is an experience that deeply connects with the essence of Japanese sake.

 Fuji Shuzo & Saka Shrine (Izumo, Shimane)

-Fuji Shuzo, located in Izumo, considered the spiritual cradle of sake, is closely linked to ancient legends and spiritual practices.
-Here, in addition to visiting the traditional brewery, you can visit the Saka Shrine, a temple dedicated to the deity associated with the mythical origin of the drink.
+Fuji Shuzo, located in Izumo, considered the spiritual birthplace of sake, is closely linked to ancient legends and spiritual practices.
+Here, in addition to visiting the traditional factory, you can also visit the Saka Shrine, a temple dedicated to the deity linked to the mythical origin of the drink.

-In addition to the rich history, the visit includes tastings in an environment that blends spirituality and tradition, offering a unique perspective on the cultural significance of sake in Japanese life.
+In addition to the rich history, the visitation includes tastings in an environment that blends spirituality and tradition, offering a unique perspective on the cultural significance of sake in Japanese life.

-Consulted sources: Japan Sake and Shochu Makers Association, JNTO, Sake Today, and Local Tourist Guides.
+Sources consulted: Japan Sake and Shochu Makers, Association JNTO, Sake Today, and Local Tourist Guides.